Florida Department of Transportation District 5 Regional Transportation Center

 Solution

-Global-5 embedded a communications specialist in FDOT’s District 5 RTMC to support implementation of the state’s first Integrated Corridor Management (ICM) program designed to maximize existing resources for providing travelers in Central Florida with the safest, most informed driving experience.
+Global-5 embedded a communications specialist in FDOT District Five’s RTMC to support implementation of the state’s first Integrated Corridor Management (ICM) program, which is designed to maximize existing resources and provide travelers in Central Florida with the safest, most informed driving experience.
+Global-5’s expert marketing team also became fully engaged with the spectrum of transportation systems management and operations (TSM&O) functions — such as traffic incident management, CV/AV, and traffic operations — and launched a complete communications effort to share FDOT’s stories with the public.

 KEEPING EVERYONE INFORMED